 Note that you can apply for both a Paycheck Protection Program (PPP) loan and a EIDL, as long as you don't use the funds from each loan for the same expenses.

 Important note: the U.S. Small Business Administration (SBA) has suspended the first round of the Economic Injury Disaster Loan (EIDL) COVID-19 related assistance program (including EIDL Advances).
 Agricultural businesses, however, can apply again to the facility on a limited basis.
 Applicants who have already submitted their applications will continue to be processed on a first-come, first-served basis.
-For the timely follow-ups, check the SBA's application portal.
+For the timely follow-ups, check the.

 What is EIDL calculator?